-The calibration and hydrocarbon retention test in the chamber provides a check on the calculated volume in paragraph 2.1. of this appendix and also measures any leak rate.
+The calibration and hydrocarbon retention test in the enclosure provides a check on the calculated volume in paragraph 2.1. of this appendix and also measures any leak rate.
 The enclosure leak rate shall be determined at the enclosure's introduction to service, after any operations in the enclosure which may affect the integrity of the enclosure, and at least monthly thereafter.
 If six consecutive monthly retention checks are successfully completed without corrective action, the enclosure leak rate may be determined quarterly thereafter as long as no corrective action is required.

 2.3.1.
 The enclosure shall be purged until a stable hydrocarbon concentration is reached.
-The mixing fan is turned on, if not already switched on.
-The hydrocarbon analyser is zeroed, calibrated if required, and spanned.
+The mixing fan shall be turned on, if not already switched on.
+The hydrocarbon analyser shall be zeroed, calibrated if required, and spanned.

 2.3.2.
 On variable-volume enclosures, the enclosure shall be latched to the nominal volume position.
-On fixed-volume enclosures the outlet and inlet flow streams shall be closed.
+On fixed-volume enclosures, the outlet and inlet flow streams shall be closed.

 2.3.3.
-The ambient temperature control system is then turned on (if not already on) and adjusted for an initial temperature of 308 K (35 °C) [309 K (36 °C)].
+The ambient temperature control system shall be then turned on (if not already on) and adjusted for an initial temperature of 35 °C [optionally: 36 °C].

 2.3.4.
-When the enclosure stabilises at 308 K 2 K (35 °C 2 °C) [309 K 2 K (36 °C 2 °C)], the enclosure is sealed and the background concentration, temperature and barometric pressure measured.
-These are the initial readings CHCi, Pi, Ti used in the enclosure calibration.
+When the enclosure stabilises at 35 °C 2 °C [optionally: 36 °C 2 °C], the enclosure shall be sealed and the initial background concentration CHCi, initial temperature Ti and initial barometric pressure Pi shall be measured.

 2.3.5.
-A quantity of approximately 4 grams of propane is injected into the enclosure.
+A quantity of approximately 4 grams of propane shall be injected into the enclosure.
 The mass of propane shall be measured to an accuracy and precision of 2 per cent of the measured value.

 2.3.6.
-The contents of the chamber shall be allowed to mix for five minutes and then the hydrocarbon concentration, temperature and barometric pressure are measured.
-These are the readings CHCf, Pf, Tf for the calibration of the enclosure as well as the initial readings CHCi, Pi, Ti for the retention check.
+The contents of the enclosure shall be allowed to mix for five minutes.
+The hydrocarbon concentration CHCf, temperature Tf and barometric pressure Pf shall be measured.
+The readings CHCf, Pf, Tf are required for the calibration of the enclosure and the initial readings CHCi, Pi, Ti for the retention check.

 2.3.7.
-Based on the readings taken according to paragraphs 2.3.4. and 2.3.6. and the formula in paragraph 2.4. of this appendix, the mass of propane in the enclosure is calculated.
+Based on the readings taken according to paragraphs 2.3.4. and 2.3.6. inclusive of this appendix and the equation in paragraph 2.4. of this appendix, the mass of propane in the enclosure shall be calculated.
 This shall be within ± 2 per cent of the mass of propane measured in paragraph 2.3.5. of this appendix.

 2.3.8.
-For variable-volume enclosures the enclosure shall be unlatched from the nominal volume configuration.
+For variable-volume enclosures, the enclosure shall be unlatched from the nominal volume configuration.
 For fixed-volume enclosures, the outlet and inlet flow streams shall be opened.

 2.3.9.

+The ambient temperature shall be cycled from 35 °C to 20 °C to 35 °C over a 24 hour period according to the profile specified in Appendix 2 to this annex within 15 minutes of sealing the enclosure.
+Tolerances are specified in paragraph 5.7.1. of this annex.

-The process is then begun of cycling the ambient temperature from 308 K (35 °C) to 293 K (20 °C) and back to 308 K (35 °C) [308.6 K (35.6 °C) to 295.2 K (22.2 °C) and back to 308.6 K (35.6 °C)] over a 24-hour period according to the profile [alternative profile] specified in Appendix 2 to this annex within 15 minutes of sealing the enclosure.
-(Tolerances as specified in paragraph 5.7.1. of this annex.)
+Optionally, the ambient temperature shall be cycled from 35.6 °C to 22.2 °C to 35.6 °C over a 24 hour period according to the profile specified in Appendix 2 to this annex within 15 minutes of sealing the enclosure.
+Tolerances are specified in paragraph 5.7.1. of this annex.

 2.3.10.
-At the completion of the 24-hour cycling period, the final hydrocarbon concentration, temperature and barometric pressure are measured and recorded.
-These are the final readings CHCf, Pf, Tf for the hydrocarbon retention check.
+At the completion of the 24-hour cycling period, the final hydrocarbon concentration CHCf, temperature Tf and barometric pressure Pf shall be measured and recorded.
+These readings shall be used for the hydrocarbon retention check.